tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

 whatever you want, so the ``testfunc_init()`` example above is correct code even though it uses malloc() directly: you manage that pointer yourself, it gets freed up using a matching free() call, and all is well.
-However, the returned strings values are managed by Sphinx and we have our own allocator, so for the return values specifically, you need to use it too.
+However, the returned strings values are managed by Manticore and we have our own allocator, so for the return values specifically, you need to use it too.